fullmetalbrackets/blog/src/content/lifestream/movie_the-running-man.md

 rating: loved
 ---

 Ok, this was awesome.
-Way better the original, and way different.
+Way better than the original, and way different.
 (But apparently this is accurate to the book?
 Gonna have to read it...)